-3. Lock Bumping
+3. Lock bumping

 Similar to the lock picking technique, you can use the bump method to unlock a house door.
 The bumping method involves using a different key to dislodge your lock pin.
 You can use this method to unlock a bedroom door as well as a bathroom or front door.
 Typically, you’ll use a bump key or a custom key that opens the majority of cylindrical locks.
 If you don’t have one, use a key you don’t plan on using.

 Begin by putting your bump or replacement key into the lock.
 The goal is to get the last pin to click.
 Once you insert your key and hear the last pin click, it’s easier to manipulate the alternative key and unlock a room door.
 Start slowly to avoid jamming your key.
 Applying constant pressure, begin turning your key.
-As you’re turning, strike the back on your key with a blunt object.
+As you’re turning, strike the back of your key with a blunt object.
 This is the “bump” technique.
 If you bump the key hard enough, the pins create enough space for the spare key to fit perfectly and finish turning.

 Remember, this technique won’t work with the key fully inserted into the lock.
 Repeat this process until you unlock the door.
 Also, only use this technique for your personal locks.
 Bumping unauthorized doors is an illegal offense.

-4. Use a Butter Knife
+4. Use a butter knife

 This method is great if you need to unlock a door without a key within your house.
 Similar to how you unlock a house door with a card, the butter knife method retracts the angled latch as well as the spring latches to open the door.
 If you don’t have a butter knife, it’s best to use a blunt knife to avoid injury.

 To start, place your knife into the keyhole.
 Pin-tumbler lock owners should push the knife in as far as it’ll go.
-Using one hand, firmly hold the door knob and apply pressure.
-As you wiggle the door knob with one hand, use your other hand to wiggle the knife in the lock.
+Using one hand, firmly hold the doorknob and apply pressure.
+As you wiggle the doorknob with one hand, use your other hand to wiggle the knife in the lock.
 Once you hear a click, push the knife between the door jam and the striker plate and move the knife until you can slide it into the latch.

-5. Hinge Removal
+5. Hinge removal

 If you’re running out of options on how to unlock a door without a key, you can remove the door hinges.
 This method takes a bit more effort, however, it will get your door open.
 This method requires a flathead screwdriver and a mallet or hammer.